-We occasionally post open calls for exhibitions curated either by Bushel or by guest curators.
+We occasionally post open calls for exhibitions.
 All open calls will be listed on this page.

 Anthony Beck / East Brook Community Farm, Walton, Steve Burnett / Burnett Farm, Bovina, Cicada / East Brook Community Farm, Walton, Sarah Connelly / Weathered Hill Farm, South Kortright, Seth Friedman / Greentopia Farm, East Meredith, Anne Hall / Crespell, Lexington, Andie Hope / East Brook Community Farm, Walton, Ryn Hartka / East Brook Community Farm, Walton, Marshall LaCount / Star Route Farm, Charlotteville, Lynn Loflin / Newton Farm Collective, Westkill, Jess Ludwicki / Echo Orchard, Hamden, Kate and Dan Marsiglio / Stony Creek Farmstead, Sea Matais / Iridescent Earth Collective, Danny Newberg / Double Dee Farm, Delancey.
 Curated by Tianna Kennedy / Star Route Farm

 The Wind Is At Our Back Sam Liebert, Mary Tremonte, Willa Goettling, Kevin Caplicki, Molly Gore, Koren Martin, Brad Trent, Fletcher Street Stables in Philadelphia, Anthony Van Dunk and NYC Federation of Black Cowboys, the Center for Artistic Activism, Unstoppable Voters, Justseeds Artists’ Cooperative, Desiree Aspiras of Printmakers Against Racism, Lilah Friedland at Invisible Hand Press, Draft Animal Power Network, NYFC Greater Catskills Chapter and Bushel Collective